Noah-Huppert/squad-up/README.md

 ## Stopping
 - 1. Stop Database Docker container.
     - Run `make db-stop`
-        - This stops the Database Docker container we created in Setup step 1 and started in Running step 1.
+        - This stops the Database Docker container we created in Setup step 1.
     - If you would like to destroy the Database Docker container then run `make db-destroy`.
         - This will delete the Database Docker container and all its data.